irinacake/irinacake/README.md

 - 👋 Hi, I’m @irinacake
 - 👀 I am interested in Embedded Systems in Aerospace
-- 🌱 I an currently studying for a Master's Degree in Embedded Systems
+- 🌱 I am currently studying for a Master's Degree in Embedded Systems
 - 💞️ Iam looking to collaborate on ... who knows...
 - 📫 How to reach me : Irina#5536 on Discord, or by email courtines.e@gmail.com